 - Contact: +86 (991) 858-6029 or Email: [email protected] or [email protected]

 As opposed to Xinjiang University, which is located in southern Urumqi, Xinjiang Normal University can be found in the wealthier northern part of town.
 You might feel safer around here and enjoy the familiar western brands, but you’ll miss out on the Uyghur immersion.
 This part of town has, in general, a higher standard of living.

-XNU offers a beautiful campus (although they are building a new one that they plan to move into in 2015) and plenty of students to interact with.
+XNU offers a beautiful campus (although they built a newer campus for the Chinese students outside of town) and plenty of students to interact with.
 Like most universities listed here you’ll run into foreign students from Korea, Japan, and every single Central Asian country.

 Dorm living is 400-550 RMB per month depending on whether you want a 4-student room or a single room.

 - Contact: +86 (991) 433-3951 or (991) 433-3952 Email: [email protected] or [email protected]